2006 Indianapolis 500: Second Day – Sunday May 14

 Due to the cancellation of Pole Day, the second day of time trials permitted the first 22 positions to be filled.
 A pre-qualifying practice session was scheduled to be held at 9:30 AM, but was instead postponed to 1:21 PM due to track drying.
 The session was also split into two groups, and cut short at 2:15 PM after a moist track surface was reported in the first and second turns.
 Wheldon lapped the fastest speed of the month of May during the session at 228.663 mph.
 Qualifying was postponed to the following weekend because of the continuous rainfall, marking the first time since 1983 that the first two days of qualifying were rained out.

 Practice – Week 2

 Wednesday May 17

 Eddie Gill of the Indiana Pacers waved the green flag to commence the practice session.
 He later rode in the Indy Racing Experience two-seater car.
-The track was exclusively opened at 11:45 AM for race rookies and veterans who hadn't participated in the previous Indianapolis 500; the track was opened to all entries after 30 minutes.
+The track was exclusively opened at 11:45 AM for race rookies and veterans who had not participated in the previous Indianapolis 500; the track was opened to all entries after 30 minutes.
 For the seventh time throughout the month of May, rain brought an early end to the session at 4:38 PM.
 Hornish Jr., with a top speed of 224.381 mph, was the fastest driver of the session, which went without any incidents.